Communication Styles in Relationships: What Works & What Doesn’t

 Aggressive + Aggressive

-States of harmony between the two partners will only last for a short while; the next confrontation is always around the corner.
+Obviously, in a relationship with two aggressive communicators, it is going to get loud.
+Periods of harmony will only last for a short while; the next confrontation is always around the corner.

 Aggressive + Assertive